zelanISAK/unit-1/Projects/readme.md

     3. Expense Structure
     4. All
 7. EXTRAS
+    * Visual Layout
     * Error messages
         * Create a function to check if it's an int & if it fits the ranges
         * Create a function to check if its a string & if it's the correct spelling
         * What if its the incorrect spelling?
 Print (Do you mean "...")
-OR create an error message and go back to the input line.
+OR create an error message and go back to the input line
-    * //